SarahMcEl/CypressStudioTesting/README.txt

+Add updated files to https://github.com/cypress-io/cypress-example-kitchensink
+NOTE: other tests will fail once files are updated!
-Add updated files to https://github.com/cypress-io/cypress-example-kitchensink To test run npx cypress open to open cypress and finish E2E setup.
+To test run npx cypress open to open cypress and finish E2E setup.
 Then, turn on cypress studio in the cypress.config.js with the following code `